Information for Authors

 Ensure that your abstract reads well and is grammatically correct.

 To aid readers, including reviewers, in understanding the key contributions of a paper, authors are encouraged to submit a graphical abstract along with their manuscript submission.
 The graphical abstract should (but not limited to) describe the motivation, key ideas and findings, and impact of the research.
 The graphical abstract is submitted as a supplemental material by uploading it with a supplemental file designation during the manuscript submission process.
 Like any supplemental material, the graphical abstract will undergo the peer review process.
-More details on graphical abstracts can be found at http://www.ieee.org/publications_standards/publications/graphical_abstract.pdf.

 After a manuscript has been accepted for publication, the author's company or institution will be requested to pay a charge of $110 per printed page to cover part of the cost of publication.
 Page charges for this TRANSACTIONS, like those for journals of other professional societies, are not obligatory nor is their payment a prerequisite for publication.
-The author will receive 100 free reprints without covers if the page charge is honored.

 It is the policy of the IEEE to own the copyright of the technical contributions it publishes.
 IEEE has moved to an all-electronic copyright submission system.
-Once you have submitted your final files you will be automatically redirected to the IEEE electronic copyright form where you will be able to complete copyright transfer or select an appropriate licence agreement.
+Once you have submitted your final files you will be automatically redirected to the IEEE electronic copyright form where you will be able to complete copyright transfer or select an appropriate license agreement.
 Hard copy copyright forms are no longer acceptable.

 Submission of Final Manuscript